exist2021/bandrainfo-one-click-hugo-cms/site/content/contact/_index.md

 <h3 class="f4 b lh-title mb2">How can I get…?</h3>

 You can also use the form below which we are doubtful is working.
-So if you are really desperate to hear back send an email to manoj@manojnayak.com
+So if you are really desperate to hear back send an email.